Divorce Rates and Fee Structure

 We keep our attorney fees very simple for clients – so there are no surprises or confusion.

 Many law offices will charge for every minute you speak on the phone, every email, text message and so forth.
-Our office does not charge or even track communication and client support to charge fees.
 We feel this creates a barrier between the attorney and client.
 We want to speak to you, as often as you need.
 Divorce is a difficult process and communication is very important.
 We don’t want you create a situation where you need to rush a phone call or avoid a call to save money.
+Ultimately, we only charge for phone calls or emails that involve legal services and actions.

 Many law offices also charge per photocopy, fax, and office supplies.
 During your divorce, our law office does not charge you for office supplies, faxes and so forth required for your case.
 We use electronic versions of most documents and assure you have access to copies.
 If you were to contact us after the divorce and need all copies of your files, that would be the time we may need to pass along the expense.
 In most cases, our electronic versions and copies will avoid those expenses.
 We keep all records on file in PDF and other electronic formats.

 What do we charge our clients for?
 We do charge an hourly rate for our legal services and any other items we need to pay on your behalf, such as required court filing fees.
-We keep our clients fully aware of all ongoing fees and expenses.
-If we estimate your divorce will cost $3,000 to $5,000 and that changes at any point, you will be the first to know.
+If we estimate your divorce will cost $5,000 and that changes at any point, you will be the first to know.
 There will not be any surprises that we have not agreed upon.

 Do you offer discounted rates?
 We do offer discounted rates to veterans/military families and on a case-by-case basis.